How we Assess

 Children are given a colour based on their success of meeting ARE, progress expectations and also homework, punctuality, uniform, behaviour and effort in school.

 Assertive mentoring is based on a colour coding system:

 Green - means that the child is on target, in-line with expectations for attainment, attitude, achievement and behaviour.

 Yellow - means that the child has met some expectations and is almost on target, but still has room for improvement.

 Red - means that the child is not meeting their targets and requires further support to achieve these in attainment, attitude and/or behaviour.

 What are the advantages of Assertive Mentoring?

-- Children judge their own learning and behaviour: they are startlingly accurate
+- Children judge their own learning and behaviour

 - Children are empowered to take ownership and control of the way they behave and their attitude to learning